mattsta/signal-backup/README.md

 Usage: sigexport.py [OPTIONS] [DST]

   Read the Signal directory and output attachments and chat files to DST directory.
-Assumes the following default directories, can be over-ridden wtih --config.
+Assumes the following default directories, can be overridden wtih --config.

   Default Signal directories: